 Hours of Availability

-- Wine and liquor may be purchased at liquor and grocery stores Monday through Saturday from 8 am to 11 pm Liquor stores are closed on Sundays and wine sales in grocery stores are prohibited on Sundays.
-Stock up beforehand.
+- Wine and liquor may be purchased at liquor and grocery stores Monday through Saturday from 8 a.m. to 11 p.m.
+On Sunday wine and liquor can be purchased from 10 a.m. to 11 p.m.

 - Wine and liquor sales are also prohibited on New Year’s Day, Independence Day, Labor Day, Thanksgiving, and Christmas.

 - Beer may be purchased at grocery stores, convenience stores, and gas stations on Monday through Saturday from 6 a.m. until midnight, and on Sunday from noon until midnight.

 - All alcoholic beverages sold by the drink in bars and restaurants are legally available on Monday-Saturday from 8 a.m. until 3 am.
 On Sunday hours are from 10 a.m. until 3 a.m.